MakeSchool-Tutorials/Makestagram-Swift/P5-Connecting-to-Parse/content.md

 After we performed the login we check if it was successful.
 The `PFUser.currentUser()` method returns an optional `PFUser?`.
 If no user is logged in, this method returns `nil` otherwise it returns a `PFUser` object.
 We use an optional binding (`if let user = PFUser.currentUser()`) to check if the result of the method call was a `PFUser`.

-Depending on the result we print a success or failure message to the console using the `println` function.
+Depending on the result we print a success or failure message to the console using the `print` function.

 > [action]
 Now it's time to run the app!
 You should see the following console output (if the console does not show up, use the following shortcut: ⌘+⇧+C):